bkryza/clang-uml/docs/sequence_diagrams.md

   * If lambda expression is passed to some function or method, which is outside the scope of the diagram (e.g. used in `std::transform` call) the call will not be generated
-  * If the lambda is passed as template parameter in instantiation it will not be generated
+  * If the lambda is passed as template argument in instantiation it will not be generated

 Another issue is the naming of lambda participants.
 Currently, each lambda is